Skip to content

 Best Egg-Free Bread For French Toasts

 If you want to make the perfect French toast, it all starts with the bread.
 I mean, you have to choose correctly so you get the right level of crispiness on the outside but still keep it soft and delicious on the inside.
-For a truly delicious breakfast, choose egg-free Brioche or Challah.
+For the best texture, try egg-free Brioche or Challah, which stay soft inside while crisping up nicely on the outside.
 If you’re short on time, pre-sliced options like Texas Toast and Brioche Style Bread Loaf can be great standbys too!
-However, you make it though – fluffy homemade brioche or store-bought shortcuts – rest assured that when done right french toast is always ooey gooey good.
+However, you make it though – fluffy homemade brioche or store-bought shortcuts, done right, French toast is always soft on the inside and crispy on the outside.

 Variations